muhammadali448/ultimate_auth/README.md

 # Ultimate Authentication using GraphQL_NEXUS

-This example shows how to implement authenticationu using a **Nexus prisma v1 with typescript**
+This example shows how to implement authentication using a **Nexus prisma v1 with typescript**

 ## Features
 ~~~